 DHEC staff heard concerns and answered questions following each presentation.
 Additional resources discussed at the meeting included fact sheets on 1,4 Dioxane and Chloroform by the Agency for Toxic Substances and Disease Registry (ATSDR), a branch of the U.S. Department of Health and Human Services.

-Residents have expressed concerns regarding the number of cancer cases and deaths in the Cannons Campground Community and the proximity of the groundwater contamination plume coming from the former Hoechst Celanese site.
+In 2011, residents expressed, concerns regarding the number of cancer cases and deaths in the Cannons Campground Community and the proximity of the groundwater contamination plume coming from the former Hoechst Celanese site.
 In response to these concerns, DHEC conducted a cancer assessment for ZIP code 29307.
 Cancer incidence data (new cases) and cancer mortality (deaths due to cancer) were examined for the most recent 5-year period of available data (2003 – 2007), and then for all available data years from the South Carolina Central Cancer Registry (1996 – 2007) to identify any unusual patterns of cancer occurrence and deaths.

 The results of this analysis have shown that no excess was found in either cancer mortality or incidence in any specific cancer types (including rare cancers) over and above the number of cases expected to occur by chance alone.
 The findings of this analysis are provided in the DHEC Cancer Composite Report for Cannon Campgrounds and Zip Code 29307 (Spartanburg County, SC).
 A summary of the findings from the analysis is also available.